lanhongken/nlma/README.md

        `nlma_irf = nlma_irf(M_,options_,var_list_);`

   This `.mod` file disables Dynare's impulse responses by setting `irf=0` in `stoch_simul` command.
-Then it sets `options_.irf=40;` that asks nlma to compute and plot third order accurate impulse responses out to 40 periods.
+Then it sets `options_.irf=40;` that asks nlma to compute and plot third order accurate impulse responses out to 40 periods.</p>

 It is worth noting that neither `nlma_irf.m` nor `nlma_simul.m` does joint plots.
 The impulse response, for example, of each and every variable, to each and every shock, is plotted separately, i.e., there would be `M_.endo_nbr*M_.exo_nbr` figures in total.
 It is recommended, for a model with many variables and shocks, to plot a subset of variables of interest at a time.
 To do this, just specify the subset of variables after `stoch_simul` command.
 This choice of variable will be passed to `nlma_irf.m` automatically.
 Take `example1.mod` in Dynare for example

      `...`